 Overview of Washington Taxes

 Washington has no personal income tax.
-The state has some of the highest sales taxes in the country.
-Washington property taxes rank among the top 20 in the nation.
+The state has some of the highest sales taxes in the country, though.
+Washington property taxes rank in the middle when compared to other states.

 |Tax Type||Marginal |

 |Total Income Taxes|

 * These are the taxes owed for the 2020 - 2021 filing season.

 - Your federal income taxes